PoisotLab/MS_befwm_softwarenote/ms.md

 effort invested in providing the community with reference implementation of models representing cornerstones of our ecological understanding is an important effort.

+**Acknowledgements** TP acknowledges financial support from NSERC, and an equipment grant from FRQNT.
+We thank the developers and maintainers of `ODE.jl`.

 # References